Ringette at the 2023 Canada Winter Games

-Ringette at the 2023 Canada Winter Games took place in Prince Edward Island at the Cavendish Farms Wellness Centre in Montague, and the MacLauchlan Arena in Charlottetown at the University of Prince Edward Island.
+Ringette at the 2023 Canada Winter Games took place in Prince Edward Island at the Cavendish Farms Wellness Centre in Montague and the MacLauchlan Arena at the University of Prince Edward Island in Charlottetown.
 The event ran from Sunday, February 19, 2023, to Saturday, February 25, 2023.

 History

 Team P.E.I.
-(Prince Edward Island) made history after finishing in forth place, having never finished higher than ninth place since the 1991 Canada Winter Games.
+(Prince Edward Island) made history after finishing in fourth place, having never finished higher than ninth place since the 1991 Canada Winter Games.

 Team P.E.I fell to Team Saskatchewan in the 2023 bronze medal game.
 The game had been tied at 4-4 until Saskatchewan scored in overtime.

 Prior to their historic performance at the 2023 Canada Winter Games (CWG), the team had only won a single game during the 2003 Canada Winter Games in New Brunswick.
 The Prince Edward Island team came in eighth place during the 1991 Canada Games in Charlottetown, P.E.I., the year which also marked the inaugural inclusion of ringette in the Games competition.